 Our appetizers were amazing, and the high point of the meal.
 The fried calamari was better than what I’ve had at even the best Italian restaurants.
 Crispy, cut into strips, and placed atop a bed of a salty, peppery salad, acting as a nice condiment.
 Then there were spring rolls, filled with the unusual combination of shrimp, avocado, and mushrooms (the local specialty).
 Certainly they were the best I’ve ever had (I feel like I’ve said that a lot on this trip), as was the case with the spicy mayo it came served with.
 This simple appetizer brought together a lot of flavors and textures: crunchy, crispy, creamy, earthy, salty, spicy, and savory.

-With the way the evening started, I was getting ready to go with a 5 or at least a 4.5, but because of how sub-par Will’s meal was, I’ll have to go down to 4 out of 5 stars.
+With the way the evening started, I was getting ready to go with at least a 4, but because of how sub-par his meal was, I’ll have to go down to 3.5 out of 5 stars.
 I would like to go back again, and try a few new dishes, and maybe we can up the score a little.
 (And as a side note and major plus, Lily’s is a BYOB)

 Lily Asian Cuisine is located at 104 West State Street in Kennett Square, Pennsylvania.